Social Entrepreneurship Companies Come in All Sizes

 New Name, New Mission

-When it rebranded itself by removing tobacco products.
-CVS set an example for other social entrepreneurship companies by changing its name.
+When it rebranded itself by removing tobacco products, CVS set an example for other social entrepreneurship companies by changing its name.
 The company previously went by the name CVS Caremark.
 Changing its name to CVS Health shows the company’s commitment to being a healthcare destination.
 They want to be seen as somewhere people can go for healthcare.
 Customers can also buy health care products.
-CVS no longer wanted to be a place where people could drop in, by products that may be unhealthy, and leave.
+CVS no longer wanted to be a place where people could drop in, buy products that may be unhealthy, and leave.
 They have positioned themselves as both a pharmacy and a healthcare provider.
 Customers can have these needs met while still shopping for retail products.

 The Bottom Line